 - Enter ‘Library,’ then go to the ‘Application Support’ folder.

 - Enter the ‘Default’ folder.

-You will see the bookmark file here.
+You will see bookmark and bookmark.bak files here.

 Where are Google Chrome Bookmarks stored in Linux?